avaneesh92/teamid-testing/README.md

+# Serverless with Nodejs + Express + AWS Lambda + DynamoDB + Environment Variables #
+This is a starter repo for using serverless with AWS Lambda with certain structure.
+You can clone it and start you developemnt
-# Testing deployment setup for serverless #
+## Testing deployment setup for serverless ##
 Setup three AWS profiles in you local

-        teamid-experiment # To be removed .
-For experiments only teamid-dev # change to Development AWS Profile teamid-test # change to Testing AWS Profile teamid-prod # change to Production AWS Profile
+        teamid-dev # change to Development AWS Profile teamid-test # change to Testing AWS Profile teamid-prod # change to Production AWS Profile